graph-genome/graph-genome.github.io/tools.md

 Persistent Video Conferencing

-* During the Hackathon, we'll have a 15 minute [Daily Standup](https://zoom.us/9703818860) Time: TBD.
+* During the Hackathon, we'll have a 15 minute Daily Standup.
+The link will be posted on our Slack Channel.
 * Visit [Zoom Communications](https://zoom.us/) for a one-time install
 * Runs from your browser